 We have a zero-tolerance approach and are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing procedures to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.

-The QA Group provides learning, education and consultancy services in four principal areas which are QA Learning, QA Apprenticeships, QA Higher Education and QA Consulting.
+The QA Group provides learning, education and talent services in four principal areas which are QA Learning, QA Apprenticeships, QA Higher Education and QA Talent.

-QA Learning provides a broad range of business and technical skills courses to public and private sector clients at training centers throughout the UK, QA Apprenticeships works with employers in the UK to provide apprenticeships leading to technical and business skills qualifications, QA Higher Education provides degree courses to domestic and international students at campuses in London, Birmingham and Newcastle and QA Consulting hires, trains and deploys consultants to provide technology skills into public and private organisations.
+QA Learning provides a broad range of business and technical skills courses to public and private sector clients at training centres throughout the UK, QA Apprenticeships works with employers in the UK to provide apprenticeships leading to technical and business skills qualifications, QA Higher Education provides degree courses to domestic and international students at campuses in London, Birmingham and Newcastle and QA Talent hires, trains and deploys tech resource to provide technology skills into public and private organisations.

 As part of our commitment to combating modern slavery, we have implemented the following policies and procedures: